Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Technical Validation

 To evaluate the quality of the enhanced speech signal, we employed several objective measures.
 For speech quality assessment, we used the PESQ\cite{pesq}, specifically the wide-band version recommended in ITU-T P.862.2, which yields scores from -0.5 to 4.5.
 We also employed the STOI\cite{stoi}, with scores ranging from 0 to 1.
 Additionally, we adopted three composite measures: CSIG\cite{CsigCbakCovl}, for Mean Opinion Score (MOS) prediction of signal distortion; CBAK\cite{CsigCbakCovl}, for MOS prediction of background noise intrusiveness; and COVL\cite{CsigCbakCovl}, for MOS prediction of the overall effect.
 All three of these composite scores range from 1 to 5.

 To evaluate speech content restoration, we assessed how well the enhanced speech preserved linguistic information, particularly voiceless sounds.
-For this purpose, we transcribed the enhanced speech using a Whisper-large-v3-turbo ASR model\cite{radford2022whisper}, which was fine-tuned\cite{fine_tuned_radford2022whisper} on the Zeroth-Korean dataset\cite{Zeroth_Korean}.
+For this purpose, we transcribed the enhanced speech using a Whisper-large-v3-turbo ASR model\cite{radford2022whisper}, which was fine-tuned (\href{https://huggingface.co/ghost613/whisper-large-v3-turbo-korean}{https://huggingface.co/ghost613/whisper-large-v3-turbo-korean}) on the Zeroth-Korean dataset (\href{https://openslr.org/40}{https://openslr.org/40}).
 We then compared these transcriptions with ground-truth labels to compute the character error rate (CER) and word error rate (WER).